kyma-project/api-gateway/docs/contributor/04-10-technical-design.md

 # Technical Design of Kyma API Gateway Operator

 API Gateway Operator consists of two controllers that reconcile different CRs.
 To understand the reasons for using a single operator with multiple controllers instead of multiple operators, refer to the [Architecture Decision Record](https://github.com/kyma-project/api-gateway/issues/495).
-The operator has a dependency on [Istio](https://istio.io/) and [Ory Oathkeeper](https://www.ory.sh/docs/oathkeeper), and it installs Ory Oathkeeper itself.
+API Gateway Operator has a dependency on [Istio](https://istio.io/) and [Ory Oathkeeper](https://www.ory.sh/docs/oathkeeper), and it installs Ory Oathkeeper itself.

 The following diagram illustrates the APIRule reconciliation process and the resources created in the process:
 ![Kyma API Gateway Overview](../assets/operator-contributor-skr-overview.svg)